richard-shan/fabRepo/docs/lessons/week12/moldDesigning.md

 ## Prusa

 I first created my 3D mold design in Fusion.
+To create the mold, I used a download I found on the internet for the actual parakeet shape.
+From there, I extruded each section in Fusion to create the depth.
+I then converted it as a hole body and extruded it into a rectangular box, and added an outer box layer that would contain the mold pour.

 <center>
 <img src="../../../pics/week12/fusionDesign.jpg" width="750"/>